fkleon/fkleon.github.io/_posts/2014-12-17-new-york-city-waterfront-hdr.md

 I've always wanted to experiment with HDR panorama shots, and used that opportunity.

 This is the combination of three pictures, shot at f/9 exposed from 0.8 seconds to 5 seconds.
-It shows the NYC and Jersey City waterfronts as seen from Stevens Institute of technology in Hoboken on 8th January 2014.
+It shows the NYC and Jersey City waterfronts as seen from Stevens Institute of Technology in Hoboken on 8th January 2014.

 [![NYC and Jersey City waterfront]({{ site.baseurl }}/assets/{{ page.id }}/nyc_jc_hdr-preview.jpg)]({{ site.baseurl }}/assets/{{ page.id }}/nyc_jc_hdr.jpg)